-If you've made the difficult decision to move out of the home you share with your spouse, you might consider getting some form of a legal separation agreement in order to protect yourself during this transitional time.
-This is especially important if you and your spouse own a home together, have children, use joint banks accounts, or have any other financial interests in both of your names.
+If you've made the difficult decision to move out of the home you share with your spouse, then you've probably agreed on a verbal separation.
+However, if you don't intend to continue your relationship, you might want to consider getting a legal separation to protect yourself during this transition.
+Making your split legal is especially important if you and your spouse own a home together, have children, use joint bank accounts, or have any other financial interests that are in both of your names.

-While some states recognize legal separation, others don't.
-If you live in a state that doesn't, you'll need to file for a divorce in order to have legal protections.
-Although this might sound intimidating, it's not as daunting as it seems.
+While most states recognize legal separation, six don't.
+If you live in Delaware, Georgia, Florida, Mississippi, Pennsylvania, or Texas, you'll need to file for divorce to gain access to legal protections.
+Although this might sound intimidating, it may be what's best for you, and therefore, worth doing.

-If you're still wondering if legal separation is necessary, keep reading for eight reasons you may want to consider it.
+If you're wondering if legal separation is necessary, here are five reasons you may want to consider it.

 If you and your partner aren't able to communicate in a healthy way, a legal separation might be a good idea.
 It can help define boundaries and minimize your opportunities to engage in arguments.
 Not to mention, having physical space could give both of you the peace of mind you need to have productive and non-combative discussions moving forward.

 You will probably come up with a few key points or rules when you and your spouse start talking about separating.
 This conversation, which occurs in the absence of a judge and witnesses, is called a verbal separation, and it is not legally binding.